selimistani/cutcalc/README.md

 #### Video Demo:  [Click here to watch the demo](<URL HERE>)
 #### Description:

-Welcome to the **Weight Loss Predictor Web Application**.
 This tool is designed to provide users with a visual and data-driven approach to understanding and predicting weight loss trajectories based on caloric intake and activity levels.
-Leveraging the Mifflin-St Jeor Equation and advanced data visualization techniques, this application offers both graphical and tabular insights into weight management.

 ## Features

 - **Dynamic Graph Generation**: Visualize your weight loss or gain over a specified period based on your input parameters.
 - **CSV Data Export**: Download detailed CSV files containing daily metrics for deeper analysis or record-keeping.
-- **Session-Based Data Storage**: Each user's session data is stored temporarily, ensuring privacy and data integrity.
 - **Responsive Design**: Accessible on various devices, ensuring a seamless user experience.

 ## How It Works